el-tocino/mycroft-local-wiki/README.md

 mkdir wikipedia

 ```
-Now, run through mediawiki setup for each of these, pointing the sqlite location to the relevant location (/opt/mysql/wikipedia or /opt/mysql/wiktionary)
+Now, run through mediawiki setup for each of these, pointing the mysql location to the relevant location (/opt/mysql/wikipedia or /opt/mysql/wiktionary)

 After setup is completed and you get the generic welcome message on the site, import some data...and wait forever.
 Do these under screen for your own sanity